 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, while the Foundation believes its valuation methods are appropriate and consistent with other market participants and has accepted those of the University System of Maryland Foundation Inc. with respect to its investments on behalf of the Foundation, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
+Furthermore, while the Foundation believes its valuation methods are appropriate and consistent with other market participants and has accepted those of the University System of Maryland Foundation, Inc. with respect to its investments on behalf of the Foundation, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

-The Foundation follows ASU 2015-07, Disclosures for Investments in Certain Entities that Calculate Net Asset Value per Share.
+The Foundation follows Accounting Standards Update (ASU) 2015-07, Disclosures for Investments in Certain Entities that Calculate Net Asset Value per Share.
 ASU 2015-07 removes the requirement to categorize investments for which fair value is measured using the net asset value (NAV) of the investment as a practical expedient within the fair value hierarchy.
 ASU 2015-07 also removes the requirement to make certain disclosures for investments that are eligible to be measured at fair value using the NAV practical expedient.

-The Foundation's investments in Barings Investment Grade Collateralized Loan Obligation (CLO) Fund and University System of Maryland Foundation, Inc. Comingled Fund are measured at fair value using the NAV as a practical expedient and are not categorized within the fair value hierarchy.
+The Foundation's investments in Barings Investment Grade Collateralized Loan Obligation (CLO) Fund and University System of Maryland Foundation, Inc. Commingled Fund are measured at fair value using the NAV as a practical expedient and are not categorized within the fair value hierarchy.

-Barings Investment Grade CLO Fund (CLO Fund): The Foundation holds an interest in the CLO Fund.
+Barings Investment Grade CLO Fund (CLO Fund): The Foundation held an interest in the CLO Fund.
 The CLO Fund invests primarily in a portfolio of debt tranches of cash flow collateralized loan obligations.
 Collateralized loan obligations are securitizations issued by bankruptcy-remote special purpose investment vehicles that are formed to acquire and manage investments and collateralized primarily by corporate loans that are senior in the underlying obligator's capital structure to other debt issued.
-Redemptions from the CLO Fund are available monthly and require 30 days advanced notice.

-University System of Maryland Foundation, Inc. Comingled Fund (USMF Fund): The Foundation holds an interest in the USMF Fund.
+University System of Maryland Foundation, Inc. Commingled Fund (USMF Fund): The Foundation holds an interest in the USMF Fund.
 The University System of Maryland Foundation, Inc. has discretionary investment authority over the Foundation's interest and provides periodic value assessments of the USMF Fund, which are incorporated in the Foundation's financial statements.
 The USMF Fund's investments consist of equity and debt securities, private capital investment entities, off-shore investment vehicles, and other partnership investments.
 There are no redemption restrictions for withdrawing Foundation investments from the USMF Fund.

-The following tables set forth by level, within the fair value hierarchy, the Foundation's assets at fair value as of June 30, 2022 and 2021:
+The following tables set forth by level, within the fair value hierarchy, the Foundation's assets at fair value as of June 30, 2023 and 2022: